solegalli/trainindatablog/_posts/2022-08-16-lasso-feature-selection-with-python.md

 instead of their module.

-In both regularization procedures, the absolute value of the coefficients of the linear model is shrunk to reduce bias, or in other words, to prevent overfitting.
+In both regularization procedures, the absolute value of the coefficients of the linear model is shrunk to decrease bias, or in other words, to prevent overfitting.
 However, only Lasso can reduce the coefficients value to zero and, as such, help reduce the number of features in the data as an integral part of the optimization algorithm.

 In the following image, we see the values of the coefficients for 15 features of the breast cancer dataset, estimated by a Lasso regression with varying constraints, which in